-Not using your logo consistently across all your social media profiles.
+1. Not using your logo consistently across all your social media profiles

 Social media users are more likely to trust and respond to updates provided by a real person with a face than by an impersonal logo.
-Choose a few ‘social’ employers and let them use Twitter, Facebook, and other social networks in your name.
+Choose a few ‘social’ employers and encourage them to use Twitter, Facebook, and other social networks in your brand’s name.

-Even when all the content you share has value, it’s still important to share content from experts in your niche or organizations as well.
-By combining multiple sources you keep the content fresh and make a positive impression – nobody likes people who talk only about themselves.
+The content you create may have great value, but it’s still important to share content created by experts in your niche and other influencers.
+By combining multiple sources, you can keep the content fresh and make a positive impression – nobody likes people who talk only about themselves.

 If you set up a posting schedule, your followers will know when to expect new content.
-Moreover, consistent posting helps to establish you as an expert in your niche, shows that you take social media seriously, and most of all, keeps followers engaged.
+Also, consistent posting helps to establish you as an expert in your niche.
+It shows that you take social media seriously, and can keep your followers engaged.

-All these enable you to communicate with your followers in real time, helping to build familiarity, trust, and increase engagement.
+All these enable you to communicate with your followers in real time, helping you to build familiarity and trust, and increase engagement.
 Starting a chat or a discussion is as easy as asking an interesting question relevant to your niche.

-Failing to interact with other companies in your market.
+6. Failing to interact with other companies in your market

-By deliberately avoiding rivals, whether they are above or below you in sales and popularity, you can lose valuable opportunities for joint events & campaigns, and sometimes even partnerships.
+Don’t avoid interactions with other organizations in your market, or you may be losing valuable opportunities for joint events & campaigns, and sometimes even partnerships.
 Keep your friends close and your ‘enemies’ even closer.

-Text and photos may be the norm, but don’t neglect videos, slideshows, infographics, or PDFs.
-Creating these takes a bit more time, it’s true, but they keep your content fresh.
+Text and photos may be the norm on most social pages, but don’t neglect videos, slideshows, or infographics.
+Creating these takes a bit more time, it’s true, but they can keep your content fresh.

-Not announcing victories and completed milestones, or announcing them too often.
+8. Not announcing victories and completed milestones, or announcing them too often

-Your followers need to learn about your progress, but if you blow the trumpet for every small victory, like being named the 46th best company in a local ranking that included 50 companies, all your achievements will seem trite.
+Your followers need to learn about your progress and achievements.
+However, if you blow the trumpet for every small victory — like being named the 46th best company in a local ranking that included 50 companies — your achievements may seem trite.

-Stick to the essentials, Facebook, Twitter, Google+, YouTube, and a few more, depending on your mission/market.
-Social media doesn’t cost money but time.
-Don’t dilute your content to reach all sites – keep it juicy.
+Stick to the essentials: Facebook, Twitter, Google+, YouTube, and a few more, depending on your mission/market.
+Remember that while social media doesn’t cost money, it costs time.
+Don’t dilute your content in order to reach all sites – keep it juicy.